amm926616/sqlite-personal-dictionary/README.md

 #### Linux

 Clone or download this repository and use it as desired.
 If you want to add this software to your application search, there is a bash script included.
+If you are new to linux, use `bash install.sh` to install.
 This script will:

 1. Add the `sqlite-personal-dictionary` folder to `/usr/bin/`.
 2. Add a `pdict` alias to your `.bashrc`.